 J. Tuomas Harviainen is tenure track Associate Professor of Information Practices at Tampere University, but as a firm lifelong learner is working on a second doctorate in design management, at Aalto ARTS.
 Harviainen holds Master’s degrees in Theology (Helsinki) and Service Innovation and Design (Laurea UAS), and a doctorate in Information Studies and Interactive Media (Tampere).
-He also has a small service design agency of his own, Jinamic, and edits the journal Simulation & Gaming.
-Harviainen has over 40 peer reviewed publications and has co-edited six books.
+He also has a small service design agency of his own, called Jinamic.
+Harviainen has over 50 peer reviewed publications and two published monographs, and he has co-edited seven other books.
 His research in the area of design studies focuses on design management, the service design of information systems, game development as a type of design, and design business ethics.

 Hannula, O. & Harviainen, J. T. (2018).
 User perceptions of design games as settings for organizational learning: Case Topaasia Cards.
 In Meroni, A., Ospina Medina, A. M. & Villari, B. (Eds.)
 Service design proof of concept: Proceedings of the ServDes 2018 Conference (pp. 427-439).
 Linköping Electronic Conference Proceedings.

 Harviainen, J. T., Ojasalo, J. & Nanda Kumar, S. (2018).
 Customer preferences in mobile game pricing: A service design based case study.
 Electronic Markets, 28(2), 191-203.